On the Method of Interconnection and Damping Assignment Passivity-Based Control for the Stabilization of Mechanical Systems: Main Results

-We now consider the case of nonlinear controlled Hamiltonian systems with underactuation degree one. \begin{theorem} Consider the controlled Hamiltonian system (\ref{can:PBC}) with one degree of underactuation.
-Let $\Sigma^\ell$ be its linearization at the equilibrium $(q,p) = (0,0)$.
-The system (\ref{can:PBC}) can be transformed to the desired form (\ref{desired:PBC:new}) with $\widehat H$ having a non-degenerate local minimum at $(q,p) = (0,0)$, $K_v = K_v^T$ being positive definite, and $C \in \ctensor (\mathbb R^n)$, if and only if $\Sigma^\ell$ is controllable or the uncontrollable dynamics of $\Sigma^\ell$ are oscillatory.
-Moreover, the closed-loop system (\ref{desired:PBC:new}) is (locally) exponentially stable if and only if $\Sigma^\ell$ is controllable. \begin{proof} For the sake of simplicity of presentation, we assume that $G(q)$ is integrable such that $G(q) = \operatorname\{ e^2, \ldots, e^n\}$.
+We now consider the case of nonlinear controlled Hamiltonian systems with underactuation degree one, i.e. $n-m = 1$. \begin{theorem} Consider the controlled Hamiltonian system (\ref{can:PBC}) with one degree of underactuation.
+Let $\Sigma^\ell$ denote its linearization at the equilibrium $(q,p) = (0,0)$.
+The system (\ref{can:PBC}) can be transformed to the desired form (\ref{desired:PBC:new}) with $\widehat H$ having a non-degenerate local minimum at $(q,p) = (0,0)$, $K_{\rm d} = K_{\rm d}^T$ being positive definite, and $C \in \ctensor (\mathbb R^n)$, if and only if $\Sigma^\ell$ is controllable or the uncontrollable part of $\Sigma^\ell$ is oscillatory.
+Moreover, the closed-loop system (\ref{desired:PBC:new}) is (locally) exponentially stable if and only if $\Sigma^\ell$ is controllable. \begin{proof} Without loss of generality, we may assume $G(q) = \operatorname{span}\{ e^2, \ldots, e^n\}$.
 Then, the potential and kinetic matching conditions in (\ref{pot:PDE:coord}) and (\ref{kin:PDE:coord}) can be written as

 Write the Hamiltonian $H^\ell$ of the linearization $\Sigma^\ell$ of (\ref{can:PBC}) at the origin as